PalisadoesFoundation/talawa-api/INSTALLATION.md

 `MINIO_ROOT_PASSWORD`: Root password for authenticating with MinIO.
 Must be kept secure.

 `MINIO_BUCKET`: Name of the default bucket for storing files in MinIO.

+`MINIO_DATA_DIR`: Specifies the directory path where MinIO stores data locally.
+It is used to define the storage location for the MinIO server on the host machine.

 ### Setting up Logger configurations